Gregory-crypto/arithmetic-formatter/README.md

 -----
 ```

-Create a function that receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
+This function receives a list of strings that are arithmetic problems and returns the problems arranged vertically and side-by-side.
 The function should optionally take a second argument.
 When the second argument is set to `True`, the answers should be displayed.

 ### For example